ahmedmodan/react-redux-koa/README.md

 # A React - Redux - Koa Boilerplate

 This is a production ready boilerplate for projects in React and Redux.
-The backend is in Koa but can easily be swtiched out to Express if desired.
+## This is branch uses Express instead of Koa as the Node framework.

 The list of Technologies in use are listed below:
   * React - views
   * Redux - State management
   * ImmutableJS - immutability management
-  * koa - Node framework
+  * Express - Node framework
   * Materialize - CSS Framework
   * SASS - CSS pre-processor
   * Webpack - module bundler